 For instance, additional amounts in the form of “punitive damages” may be added to your total, money that can assist ensure your family’s financial security in the future.

 How Long Do You Have Before You Can File a Lawsuit?

 If you are involved in an accident with a tractor-trailer in Pennsylvania, you have two years from the accident date to bring a lawsuit.
 The sooner you contact our knowledgeable tractor-trailer accidents attorney in Philadelphia, Pennsylvania, the better.
 Failure to file a truck accident lawsuit promptly will result in insurance adjusters delaying the process.
 You will not receive your lawsuit compensation if you miss the two-year limit.

-How Can Our Dedicated Philadelphia Tractor Trailer Accidents Help?
+How Can Our Dedicated Tractor Trailer Accident Attorneys Help?

-Our dedicated Philadelphia tractor-trailer accident attorney can assist in establishing liability for your collision, gathering evidence to bolster your claim, and ensuring that the relevant parties are compensated.
+Our dedicated tractor-trailer accident attorneys in Philadelphia and Cherry Hill can assist in establishing liability for your collision, gathering evidence to bolster your claim, and ensuring that the relevant parties are compensated.
 Almost soon after a crash involving a tractor-trailer, the trucking business or its insurance carrier will initiate an investigation into the incident and the site.
 Their objective is to restrict the amount of compensation paid to accident victims.

 At this point, state police may also initiate their investigation into the accident, which may be advantageous to your claim.
 We will collaborate with specialist professionals at the Law Offices of Eric A. Shore to strengthen the official investigation.
 Our team can:

 - Study the videos, if there are any

 - Examine required police and accident reports